Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

-# Two Neural Network Approaches to Human Pose Reconstruction
+# A Neural Network Approach to Missing Marker Reconstruction

+This is an implementation for the paper [A Neural Network Approach to Missing Marker Reconstruction](https://arxiv.org/abs/1803.02665)

 ## Requirements
 - Python 2